bestofjs/javascript-risingstars/README.md

-# JavaScript Rising Stars (Work in Progress)
+# JavaScript Rising Stars

 A complete overview of the JavaScript landscape in 2017: trends about front-end and node.js frameworks, tooling...

-Soon available in English, Japanese and Chinese.
+Available in English, Japanese, Chinese and French.

 ![image](https://user-images.githubusercontent.com/5546996/34452534-0c525f68-ed85-11e7-8d52-647fafffea15.png)